012: Team X – Logan, Creed and North

 Writer: Daniel Way; Artist: Steve Dillon

-21 hours and 38 minutes after being shot, Logan returns from the dead, still unconscious, while the scientist overseeing the experiment notes that the Carbonadium slows Logan’s regenerative process threefold.
-The scientist further explains that an electric chair with diodes capable of penetrating Logan’s brain are responsible for destroying the short term memories of his missions, and dictation under similar conditions are used to create “memory implants”.
+21 hours and 38 minutes after being shot, Logan returns from the dead, still unconscious, while the scientist overseeing the experiment notes that the carbonadium slows Logan’s regenerative process threefold.
+The scientist further explains that an electric chair with diodes capable of penetrating Logan’s brain are responsible for destroying his short term memories of recent missions, and dictation under similar conditions are used to create “memory implants.”
 Unfortunately for the scientist, Logan is awake and learns not only that he has bone claws, but that the mercenary operation is run by unknown individuals who order Logan’s brainwashing after every mission.
 The cover story is the same every time, Logan was seriously injured during the mission, but survived because he the best there is at what he does.
-Logan escapes from the lab (obviously in the aftermath of the Kennedy assassination) with the orders for his next mission — in Berlin.
+Logan escapes from the lab with the orders for his next mission — in Berlin.

 Steve Dillon, Wolverine: Origins #7.